 ASPP In Action

-ASPP continuously promotes the field of school psychology and advocates for the children and familles that we serve.
+We are proud of our ASPP members who continuously promote the field of school psychology and advocate for the children and familles that we serve.

 Lehigh University Graduate Student Awarded Grant to Attend NASP's Public Policy Institute